There are two brilliant reasons for doing this - well OK three. Firstly it does keep you alive, but the other two are much more interesting.

 If you practise this enough you will find your ‘wastage’ will fall off dramatically as the photo taking process becomes more instinctive.

 The other reason for breathing first is it's yet another way to help keep your hand steady and your shots crisp and sharp.
-If you're shooting in low light conditions it’s much trickier to get a sharp image because of what's known as 'camera shake'. (if you want to know the ultimate way to get round this then you’ll just have to buy Digital Photography Exposed).
+If you're shooting in low light conditions it’s much trickier to get a sharp image because of what's known as 'camera shake'. (if you want to know the ultimate way to get round this then you’ll just have to buy The Masterclass in Photography).

 If you breathe out before you take the shot then squeeze the shutter, you won’t have the movement of your chest rising up and down to make your picture blurry.
 Yes I know there are occasions when you need to be quick, especially with sports, animals or children, but once you’re in the habit of breathing properly you’ll notice your body doing this automatically.